By Megan Hale. Last Updated 4th July 2025.

 However, because the CICA work on a different tariff of injuries, we have included a table below.
 This shows how much you could receive for a range of different injuries when claiming through the CICA.

-It’s important to note that a medical assessment will be performed as part of the claims process.
-This will confirm the extent of your injuries and how they have impacted your quality of life.
-The report from this assessment will be used to help value your claim.
+It’s important to note that a medical assessment may be performed as part of the claims process.
+This assessment will determine the extent of your injuries and their impact on your quality of life.
+The report will be used to help value your claim.

 Examples Of CICA Payouts

-While a criminal injuries compensation calculator will help you identify the value of certain injuries, you also need to be aware of the CICA’s multiple injury formula.
-The CICA generally compensates for up to three injuries caused by a violent crime, and you receive a certain proportion of the tariff value found in the 2012 Scheme.
+While a criminal injuries compensation calculator will help you identify the value of certain injuries, you also need to be aware of the CICA’s multiple injuries formula.
+The CICA compensates for up to 3 injuries caused by a violent crime, and you receive a certain proportion of the tariff value found in the 2012 Scheme.
 How this works is:

 - Highest-valued injury: 100% of the amount seen in the tariff.